As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 It was my birthday yesterday and I decided to make myself a guilt-free Low Carb Chocolate Birthday Cake.
-My favourite type of cake has always been a Black Forest cake and I wish I could make one, but it’s a little difficult with the weather here.
+My favourite type of cake has always been a gluten free Black Forest cake and I wish I could make one, but it’s a little difficult with the weather here.
 Last year I tried to make one, but it’s unfortunately way too hot in Japan for whipped cream to survive more than 2 minutes outside the fridge in summer.

 The cake I made last year ending up melting right away so I decided it to play it safe this year and come up with a new recipe.
 The reason I like Black Forest Cake is because cherries are my favourite fruit.
 I’ve always loved cherries with chocolate, actually just any type of berries with chocolate so I decided to go with a berry filling.